 Vax-D is a state of the art technology that has demonstrated excellent results for the non-surgical treatment of herniated and degenerated discs.
 Vax-D patients usually receive a total of 20 to 25 daily treatments over several weeks.
 Vax-D claims a 70% cure rate for these conditions after a 90 day period.
 The procedure is not convenient, since it requires time almost every day for a month.
 It is also rather expensive and may not be covered under many health insurance plans.

-There are other decompression machines in use, such as the DRX 9000, Antalgic-Trak and the Accu-Spina system.
+There are other decompression machines in use, such as the DRX 9000, Antalgic-Trak, Hill DT and the Accu-Spina system.
 The DRX 9000 has fast become the most popular form of non-surgical decompression and is also perhaps the most available.
 These devices work on similar principles to achieve decompression of the intervertebral discs and spinal facet joints.
 Decompression therapy has provided a solid nonsurgical choice for patients with verified disc pathologies which would have been recommended for surgery just a few years ago.

 Finally, the widespread use of Cox Technic continues to be an cost effective method of spinal decompression.
 It is especially popular among patients who are already satisfied with standard chiropractic care.

-I think spinal decompression using a herniated disc machine might be a good option to investigate if you are on the path towards back surgery.
+We suggest that spinal decompression using a herniated disc machine might be a good option to investigate if you are on the path towards back surgery.
 If other more convenient and conservative treatments have failed you, then using one of these back pain machines would be preferable to going under the knife.

 As for as the previously mentioned home-use herniated disc machines for back pain relief, let common sense be your guide.
 Most are thinly-veiled marketing ploys which will have most smart patients looking elsewhere.
 However, when people are desperate for relief, they might try anything.